Getting around Seoul: bus, subway, bike, taxi

 By Private Transfer

-You might think that this option is more expensive than getting to the city by taxi, but you would be wrong.
-Prices are similar, and you can also choose a shared airport transfer for much less.
+You might think this option is more expensive than getting to the city by taxi, but you would be wrong.
+Prices are similar; you can choose a shared airport transfer for much less.

-Shared means that up to 9 persons can fit inside the car, so don’t worry about traveling in a crowded vehicle.
+Shared means that up to 9 people can fit inside the car so you won’t have to worry about traveling in a crowded vehicle.

 Cars have air conditioning and plenty of space for luggage.